Miniature Bull Terriers have all the appeal of their larger cousins, but in a tiny package.

 References and Resources

 - Blackshaw, JK.
-“An overview of types of aggressive behaviour in dogs and methods of treatment.”
-Applied Animal Behaviour Science.
+“An overview of types of aggressive behavior in dogs and methods of treatment.”
+Applied Animal Behavior Science.
 1991.

 - Brown, EA, et al. “FGF4 retrogene on CFA12 is responsible for chondrodystrophy and intervertebral disc disease in dogs.”
 US National Library of Medicine National Institutes of Health.
 2017.

 - O’Leary, CA, et al. “Cardiac Valvular and Vascular Disease in Bull Terriers,” The American College of Veterinary Pathologists, 2009.

 - Hood, JC, et al. “Bull terrier hereditary nephritis: A model for autosomal dominant Alport syndrome,” Kidney International.
 1995.

 - De Risio, L et al. “Prevalence, heritability and genetic correlations of congenital sensorineural deafness and coat pigmentation phenotype in the English bull terrier.”
 BMC Veterinary Research, 2016.

 - Gould, D., et al. “ADAMTS17 mutation associated with primary lens luxation is widespread among breeds.”
 Veterinary Ophthalmology, 2011.